 Selecting a Style Set

-- Select the Style Set you desire, and the change will be reflected in the entire document.
+- Select the Style Set you want, and the change will be reflected in the entire document.

 Elegant Style SetFormal Style Set

 - Locate the style you want to change in the Styles group.

 - Right-click the style.
 A drop-down menu will appear.

 - Click Modify, and the Modify Style dialog box appears.

 - Make the desired changes to the formatting.
 If you want, you can also change the name of the style.

 - Click OK to apply the modifications to the style.